SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Data and Models

 \subsubsection{Area Observation Requests and Basic Calibrated Data}

 Groups of IRS observations over a single area are related by their area observation request (AOR).
 While some astronomical objects were covered by multiple AORs, these may have used different observational settings (for example, integration times) or were separated by a significant amount of time, meaning that the noise characteristics between the observations in different AORs are distinct.
-We consider individual mapping-mode AORs as the basic unit of what is made into a SIMLA cube.
-Additional processing to stitch together cubes from multiple AORs is not included in the SIMLA delivery, but can be accomplished by users with existing mosaicking tools.
+We generally consider individual mapping-mode AORs as the basic unit of what is made into a SIMLA cube.
+Additional processing to stitch together cubes from multiple AORs is not included in the SIMLA delivery, but can be accomplished by users with existing mosaicking tools\footnote{Such as the \texttt{reproject} package (\url{https://github.com/astropy/reproject}) or Montage (\url{http://montage.ipac.caltech.edu/}).}.

 IRS spectral images for a single pointing within an AOR are called basic calibrated data (BCDs).
-These were generated by the Infrared Processing and Analysis Center (IPAC) BCD pipeline, and SIMLA cubes are built from the IPAC IRS pipeline version S18.18.0.
+These images, along with their associated uncertainty images derived primarily from nondestructive detector ramp readout, were generated by the Spitzer Science Center (SSC) BCD pipeline.
+SIMLA cubes are built from the SSC IRS pipeline version S18.18.0.
 See Figure~\ref{fig:irs_diagram} for examples of both a SL and a LL BCD.
 For all IRS observations and for each module (e.g., SL or LL), observers could specify one of four choices for the \texttt{RAMPTIME}, which is the duration of a data collection event.
 An observer-specified number of these events sums to the total integration time associated with a BCD.
 Because different values of the \texttt{RAMPTIME} have different noise characteristics, we treat BCDs with different \texttt{RAMPTIME} values separately in the SIMLA pipeline.
 BCDs from both the SL and LL detectors contain relatively stable dark current artifacts, but they are different between each \texttt{RAMPTIME}.
 These patterns span the parts of the detector that are exposed to light through the slits, which we refer to as the \texttt{wavesamp} area (colored sections in Figure~\ref{fig:irs_diagram}), as well as the ostensibly dark region of the detector which we refer to as the inter-order (IO) region.
 In the left panel of Figure~\ref{fig:irs_diagram}, the dark current pattern appears as a pixel value excess emanating from the bottom-left corner (see Section~\ref{sec:superdarks}).